NederlandsMD/HW7_SocAnalytics/README.md

-# Sentiment Analysis of Major News Organizations
+# Sentiment Analysis of Major News Organizations' Twitter Feeds

 **Observation 1:** Fox News has been the most positive news organization, CNN the most negative, over the last 100 tweets<br>
 **Observation 2:** The same media organizations that come closest to extreme negative tweets (-1.0) also come the closest to extreme positive tweets (+1.0)<br>